About Matthew A. Lapierre

 Professor Lapierre is an Assistant Professor of Communication.
-His research explores how media affects the health and well-being of children/families.
-Research projects include investigations of the prevalence of background television in children’s homes, the influence of marketing cues on children’s consumer behavior, and the development of children’s persuasion awareness/susceptibility.
+His research explores how media affects health and well-being, particularly among children/families.
+Research projects include investigations of the influence of marketing cues on children’s consumer behavior, the development of children’s persuasion awareness/susceptibility, how media engagement influences gun attitudes among adults and children, and the role smartphones play in shaping our interpersonal relationships and well-being.

 If you want an automatically updated list of publications or links to journal articles, you can check out Dr. Lapierre’s Google Scholar page here.

-Professor Lapierre is currently seeking graduate students to work him starting in Fall of 2018.
-He is particularly interested in working with students who wish to conduct research on 1) children and advertising or 2) gun depictions in the media.
-Please email Dr. Lapierre directly (email@example.com) if you would like more information about his work in this area.
+Professor Lapierre is currently seeking graduate students to work with him starting in Fall of 2021.
+He is interested in working with students who wish to conduct research on 1) children and advertising, 2) smartphone engagement and well-being and 3) gun depictions in the media.
+Please email Dr. Lapierre directly (email@example.com) if you would like more information about his work in these areas.
+Students who come from underrepresented populations in academia (e.g., students of color, first generation college students) are strongly encouraged to apply.

 - Children and Advertising